 This class will develop a basic understanding of the roots of the somatic approach; the relationship between the mind and movement; the kinds of results obtained with somatic techniques; and the causes of sensory-motor conflicts.
-The course will begin with the study
+The course will begin with the study of experiential anatomy and move into the analysis of both the theory and practice behind various somatic techniques.
+These techniques will include: the Alexander Technique, Body-Mind Centering, Laban Movement Analysis, Bartenieff Fundamentals and Authentic Movement.
+J. Smith

-DANC 241 Intermediate Modern Dance (1/2)

-Intermediate modern dance focuses on the physical technique of modern dance, with a primary emphasis on building advanced skills.
+DANC 241 Intermediate Modern Dance (1/2) Intermediate modern dance focuses on the physical technique of modern dance, with a primary emphasis on building advanced skills.
 The elements of dance learned in beginning modern: space, time, the body and energy, will be used as students explore these skills.
 Lectures on human anatomy and dance terminology will be included in this course.
 ARTS; Prereq: DANC 141 and/or permission of instructor; May be repeated once for credit; J. Smith